 Honoring a Zontian Upon Death

-Honoring a Past Governor, Governor, or Past International President
+Honoring a Past Governor, Governor, or Past International President [Procedure]

-To ensure District members are notified in a timely fashion of a Zontian's death, and to ensure she is honored in a respectful and gracious manner, the following actions should be completed by the Governor, or in the case of a present Governor's passing, the Lieutenant Governor.
+To ensure District members are notified in a timely fashion of a Zontian's death, and to ensure the Zontian is honored in a respectful and gracious manner, the following actions should be completed by the Governor, or in the case of a present Governor's passing, the Lieutenant Governor.

 Notify the Zonta International President, District 12's International Director (District Liaison), and the Executive Director at Zonta International.

 Send an email to all District 12 members notifying them of the death and funeral or memorial service arrangements, if available.
 A picture of the Zontian should be included if possible.
 Guidance should be provided so that District 12 Zontians who wish to donate to the Zonta International Foundation in memory of the deceased may do so easily.
-Those women in the District without email should receive notification of the death through the postal system.
+Those women in the District without email should receive notification of the death through the postal system or other standard means for delivery of hardcopy correspondence (including hand delivery).

 Ensure the next edition of the Outreach includes an article on the Zontian.